rasmuserik/talk-berlincompiler-sideproject/README.md

     - homoiconicity to the next level - source text as a serialisation format for the AST
     - designed for code transformations
     - practical experiments: Yolan and LightScript
+    - have you seen this idea before? where?
 - Vision
-    - programming for the next billion computing device users
+    - programming for the next billion
-    - textual code representation not enough
+    - textual code representation will not suffice
+    - platform is mobile
+    - personal tool, eat-my-own-dogfood
+- Experiment: LightScript/Yolan
+    -
 - Experiment: Yolan 2
     - self-hosted
     - visual code
     - hosted on the JS-vm
+    - method-calls instead of function calls
+    - experience: dogfood not good enough, lists not rich enough
 - Experiment: LightScript 2/3
     - Combined TDOP-parser + prettyprinter for JS/C-like language
     - self-hosted
     - staged computation
+    - towards common scripting language denominator
+    - experience: dogfood currently just limited JS, want optional static typing, non-js-semantics, newline-comment-node
 - ..
 Top-down operator precedence
-- Future: Yolan 3
+- Wanted dogfood: Yolan 3
+    - hosted on common scripting language denominator
+        - portable core + platform specific extensions
     - JS-to-Yolan
     - optional static typing
-    - hosted on common scripting language denominator
 - discussion
+    - your opinion?
+Critical feedback?
+    - what are your favorite language features, why?
+    - your opinion?
+    - your opinion on language feature/design-must-have
+    - what do you think
     - what are your critical
 - Extras
+    - generational GC
+    - theaded code / interpreter
+        - direct threaded vs. indirect threaded
+    - inline caching
+    - partial evaluation

 - intro
     - form: informal